tqq199548/Team-2-Cohort-5/README.md

 **3️⃣ The USA is a Significant Outlier**

-The USA has exceptionally high pharmaceutical spending, standing alone in some clusters.
+The USA has exceptionally high pharmaceutical spending, standing alone in some clusters (US per capital spending more than doubled compared to some developed countries).
 Possible reasons: Higher drug prices, private healthcare dominance, and patent-protected medications.

 **4️⃣ Spending vs. Health Outcomes**

-Higher pharmaceutical spending positively correlates with better healthcare quality rankings and life expectancy.
+Higher per capital spending positively correlates with better healthcare quality rankings and life expectancy.
 However, inefficiencies exist, as some high-spending countries do not always have the best healthcare outcomes.

 # **📈Recommendations**